EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Abstract

 \section{Abstract}

 Simulating collisions of deformable objects is a fundamental yet challenging task due to the complexity of modeling solid mechanics and multi-body interactions.
 Existing data-driven methods often suffer from lack of equivariance to physical symmetries, inadequate handling of collisions, and limited scalability.
 Here we introduce \name, the first end-to-end equivariant neural fields simulator for deformable objects and their collisions.
 We propose an equivariant encoder to map object geometry and velocity into latent control points.
 A subsequent equivariant Graph Neural Network-based Neural Ordinary Differential Equation models the interactions among control points via collision-aware message passing.
 To reconstruct velocity fields, we query a neural field conditioned on control point features, enabling continuous and resolution-independent motion predictions.
-Experimental results show that \name achieves accurate, stable, and scalable simulations across diverse object configurations, and our model achieves $24.34\%$ to $ 35.82\%$ lower rollout MSE even compared with the best-performing baseline model.
-Furthermore, our model could generalize to more colliding objects and extended temporal horizons, and stay robust to input transformed with group action.
+Experimental results on 2D and 3D scenarios show that \name achieves accurate, stable, and scalable simulations across diverse object configurations.
+It achieves $24.34\%$ to $57.62\%$ lower rollout MSE, even compared with the best-performing baseline model.
+Furthermore, \name could generalize to more colliding objects and extended temporal horizons, and stay robust to input transformed with group action.
+Code is available at: https://github.com/AI4Science-WestlakeU/EqCollide